memaxo/claude_code_re/FINDINGS.md

 ### Tool System Architecture
 - Found multiple tool definitions with a common interface pattern:
-  - `P9`: Bash tool for executing shell commands
+  - `BashTool`: Tool for executing shell commands
-  - `HI`: Edit tool for modifying files
+  - `EditTool`: Tool for modifying files
-  - `iY`: View tool for reading files
+  - `ViewTool`: Tool for reading files
-  - `Zw`: GlobTool for finding files with patterns
+  - `GlobTool`: Tool for finding files with patterns
-  - `aX`: GrepTool for searching file contents
+  - `GrepTool`: Tool for searching file contents
-  - `$J`: LS tool for listing directory contents
+  - `LSTool`: Tool for listing directory contents
-- Tools are stored in an array `sl5` that contains the primary tools
+- Tools are stored in an array `primaryTools` that contains the primary tools
 - Tool objects share a common structure:
   - `name`: String identifier for the tool
   - `description`: Function returning descriptive text